-Although we are not city slickers, Adelaide city has a little something for everyone without feeling like a big town and should always make the list of the top 10 things to do in South Australia.
+Although we are not city slickers, Adelaide has a little something for everyone without feeling like a big town and should always make the list of the top 10 things to do in South Australia.

 We know you will want to stay a few nights here and with so many fun things to do in Adelaide, pour the champagne and enjoy your hot bubble bath at the Crowne Plaza right in town or visit the Adelaide central market, one of the largest indoor marketplaces in the southern hemisphere.

-Bang smack in the middle of the state and probably one of the most epic places to visit in South Australia is also one of the hottest places down under.
+Bang smack in the middle of the state and probably one of the most epic points of interest in South Australia is also one of the hottest places down under.

 This opal mining town gets its name from an Aboriginal phrase meaning of ‘white folks living in a hole’, as most of the inhabitants live underground to escape the scorching heat of the summer and cold winter nights.